 Some things to note:

-- All information displays, exhibit labels, screen text etc. are in both German and English
+- All information displays, exhibit labels, screen text etc. I saw were in both German and English

 - Various delights fill the Haus der Musik shop.
 As well as the expected (CDs, books, etc.), be prepared for the likes of musical socks and cufflinks, or musical pasta shapes

-- Some of the popular interactive elements are, well, popular.
+- Visitors tend to gather around the interactive elements.
 During busy seasons, you may have to wait to wave your baton at the first violin of the Vienna Philharmonic Orchestra.
-At such times, I suggest you go early (or late: at the time of writing, the museum stays open until 10pm)
+At such times, I suggest you go early or late in the day

 How to get to the Haus der Musik